DesHorsley/Pipes/README.md

 ### Unit tests
 Requirejs and jasmine are being used in the unit tests, there are gaurds in the code to not break when the js is being served, `require` is not needed to run the game, just the tests.

+[jsdom](https://github.com/tmpvar/jsdom) is used to mimick our use of the document object

 To run the unit tests open a terminal:

     npm install